 - Provide real-time task status updates, deliverables and deadlines for project transparency

-- Test with the help of quantified quality metrics for high quality of project deliverables
+- Test with the help of quantified quality metrics for the high quality of project deliverables

 Based on our extensive expertise, we have created a ready-to-use framework — SaM CloudBOX PaaS — a tool that streamlines software development projects and accelerates them.
 But still, pursuing the above-mentioned rules is the prerequisite as it helps prevent mistakes further down the road and build a proper solution.